ZcashFoundation/zebra/book/src/user/custom-testnets.md

 - Configured network upgrade activation heights must be above the genesis block height, which is reserved for Zebra's `Genesis` network upgrade, and must not be above Zebra's max block height of `2^31 -1`.
 - While it's possible to activate Canopy and later network upgrades after height 1, Zebra cannot currently produce pre-Canopy block templates, so the `getblocktemplate` RPC method and Zebra's internal miner which depends on the `getblocktemplate` method won't work until Canopy is activated.
 An alternative block source will be required to mine pre-Canopy blocks onto Zebra's chain.
 - While it's possible to use the default Testnet network magic with a configured Testnet, Zebra will panic when configured to use the default initial Testnet peers and Testnet parameters that are incompatible with the default public Testnet.
+- If the genesis hash is configured, a genesis block will need to be copied into the custom Testnet state or submitted via the `submitblock` RPC method, Zebra cannot currently generate genesis blocks.
+See the `CreateGenesisBlock()` function in `zcashd/src/chainparams.cpp` for use cases that require a new genesis block.

 There are also a few other restrictions on these parameters:
 - The network name must:
     - not be any of the reserved network names: `Testnet`, `Mainnet`, and `Regtest`,
-    - contain only alphanumeric characters, and
+    - contain only alphanumeric characters and underscores, and
     - be shorter than the `MAX_NETWORK_NAME_LENGTH` of `30`.
 - The network magic must not be any of the reserve network magics: `[36, 233, 39, 100]` and `[170, 232, 63, 95]`, these are the `Mainnet` and `Regtest` network magics respectively.
 - The network upgrade activation heights must be in order, such that the activation height for every network upgrade is at or above the activation height of every preceding network upgrade.